-The sculptural stool is highly versatile in function and form, serving as side table and objet d'art.
-The concave top and bottom of each stool is designed so that it can be placed either way up.
-It is a sculptural object that is a delightful host to a short-term guest, a stack of books or a beverage.
+The sculptural stool is highly versatile in function and form, serving as side table and objet d’art.
+The concave top and bottom of each stool is designed so that it can be placed either way up—a sculptural object that is a delightful host to a short-term guest, a stack of books, or a beverage.

-Herman Miller is the sole authorised manufacturer of furniture designs by Charles and Ray Eames for all markets except Europe and the Middle East.
+Herman Miller is the sole authorized manufacturer of furniture designs by Charles and Ray Eames for all markets except Europe and the Middle East.
 For these regions, please contact Vitra.

 About Herman Miller

 Over the last century, Herman Miller has been guided by a commitment to problem-solving designs that inspire the best in people.
-Along the way, Herman Miller has forged critical relationships with the most visionary designers of the day, from mid-century greats such as George Nelson, the Eames Office, and Isamu Noguchi, to research-oriented visionaries such as Robert Propst and Bill Stumpf, and with today’s groundbreaking studios such as Industrial Facility and Studio 7.5.
-From the birth of ergonomic furniture to manufacturing some of the twentieth century’s most iconic pieces, Herman Miller has pioneered original, timeless design that makes an enduring impact, while building a lasting legacy of design, innovation and social good.
+Along the way, Herman Miller has forged critical relationships with the most visionary designers of the day, from mid-century greats like George Nelson, the Eames Office, and Isamu Noguchi, to research-oriented visionaries like Robert Propst and Bill Stumpf—and with today’s groundbreaking studios like Industrial Facility and Studio 7.5.
+From the birth of ergonomic furniture to manufacturing some of the twentieth century’s most iconic pieces, Herman Miller has pioneered original, timeless design that makes an enduring impact, while building a lasting legacy of design, innovation, and social good.
 Herman Miller is a part of MillerKnoll, a collective of dynamic brands that comes together to design the world we live in.
 For more information, visit hermanmiller.com/about.